pellucida/rmt-shell/README.md

 eg HPUX vxdump, Tru64 vdump and xfsdump
 (We can lie ;)

-Supports SSH forced commandis by retrieving $SSH_ORIGINAL_COMMAND from the environment.
+Supports SSH forced commands by retrieving $SSH_ORIGINAL_COMMAND from the environment.